sunsparc64/mode/README.md

 Introduction
 ------------

-A Ruby script to configure server and client configuration for PXE/DHCP and BOOTP based install services, eg:
+A Ruby script to configure server and client configuration for PXE/DHCP, BOOTP and HTTP based install services, eg:

 - Solaris 11 Automated Installer (AI) service
 - Solaris 10 (and earlier) Jumpstart services